Scheduling for SENIOR year

 Online Learning- 21f

 - Colleges encourage you take advantage of as many academics opportunities as you can.
-However, please use good judgement in balancing your schedule so you can still get enough sleep and do other things you enjoy.
+However, please use good judgement in balancing your schedule so you can still get enough sleep and have time do other things you enjoy.
+Your wellbeing is important!

 - Your senior courses are important and can have an impact on your college admissions decision and your college readiness once you get there.